Epicodus-SZ/pdx-zoo-angular2/README.md

 # PdxZoo

 ## Description
-A Animal tracking website developed for the Portland Zoo.
-Written in JavaScript
+An animal tracking website developed for the Portland Zoo.
+Written in JavaScript,

 ## Installation